nilsberglund-orleans/YouTube-simulations/README.md

 Parameter values used in specific simulations will be gradually added to file `Parameters.md`, `Parameters_June21.md` and so on.

-There are two groups of 5 files and 10 files:
+There are two groups of 5 files and 10 files.
+In addition `hsluv.c`and `hsluv.h` from https://github.com/adammaj1/hsluv-color-gradient for the color scheme have been included.

 ### Simulations of classical particles in billiards.